mlcommons/dataperf/dataperf-adversarial-nibbler/README.md

 ### Getting Started

 See this [slide deck](https://docs.google.com/presentation/d/1KJRpKn-3lpTFkmW2moeou2GOZ5YN0RrXy8IAgNazk00/edit#slide=id.g1e58900767e_0_1255) with clearly laid out steps on how to get started, with some useful clarifications on how to use the competition user interface.
+(Content warning: The slide desk contains adversarial examples of images that may be offensive and upsetting.)

 ### Why is this important